fabian-sp/snspp/README.md

 This problem structure is common in statistical learning problems: each summand of `f` is the loss at one data sample and `phi` is a regularizer.

+Install via

+    python setup.py clean --all develop clean --all

 ## Functions as classes
 For all solvers of this packages, `f` and `phi` have to be instances of a class.
 As the solvers need certain information on the involved functions `f` and `phi`, these classes need to have several methods and attributes implemented.